Discriminative Learning of the Prototype Set for Nearest Neighbor Classification: Introduction

-In this paper, we revisit the prototype selection problem to explore a parametric approach based on a discriminative learning principle. \rewrite{The key intuition of the proposed approach is two-fold.} First, we define a parametric extension of the nearest neighbor rule, in which the choice of the nearest neighbor is adjusted by a numerical parameter assigned to each prototype. \relocate{The parameter values are also used to infer whether the instances that are relevant or irrelevant for predicting over the training set.} Secondly, \rewrite{we introduce a differentiable approximation of the condition that the nearest neighbor rule predicts the class of a training instance correctly,} and subsequently derive a constrained optimization problem for minimizing the violation of the condition with regards to the numerical parameters of the prototypes.
-We further show that this problem \rewrite{reduces to a large-margin principled learning using a sparse representation of the relations between the neighboring instances.}
+The nearest neighbor classification model, on the other hand, is quite unconstrained, but the issues of memory and computational efficiency for finding nearest neighbors are critical in practice \cite{Brighton:2002:AIS:593433.593527}. \emph{Prototype selection} methods provide the means to reduce the time and space complexity for nearest neighbor computation and to generalize the nearest neighbor rule, by selecting a set of prototypes from the full training data for the prediction on the test data. \rewrite{Although there has been a substantial amount of literature on prototype selection published in the topic of data mining,} many such techniques exploit the analysis of the feature space, e.g., removing prototypes far from the decision boundary of two classes to reduce redundancy or conversely, removing those near the boundary for generalization \cite{Triguero:2012:TES:2334811.2334873}.
+In addition, these models require the \emph{wrapper} technique and cross validation to empirically tune parameters \cite{Olvera-Lopez:2010:RIS:1833239.1833256} which are computationally expensive, due to their intractable formulations.

-The proposed method is also applicable in domains \rewrite{where only pairwise distances among the instances are available,} while many techniques for prototype selection rely on the analyses of the feature vector space. \rewrite{These analyses are infeasible for non-vector input data and variables with complex dependency among them.} \rewrite{The nearest neighbor algorithms are often used for such data, e.g., in time series classification, the Euclidean distance is often problematic due to the sequential structure of the time series \cite{Kadous:2005:CMT:1052548.1052571}, and a dissimilarity function based on non-linear warping is known to be highly effective \cite{Ding:2008:QMT:1454159.1454226,1143974}.}
+In this paper, we revisit the prototype selection problem to explore a parametric approach based on a discriminative learning principle. \rewrite{The key intuition of the proposed approach is two-fold.} First, we define a parametric extension of the nearest neighbor rule, in which the choice of the nearest neighbor is adjusted by a numerical parameter assigned to each prototype. \rewrite{The parameter values are also used to infer whether the instances are relevant for prediction.} Secondly, \rewrite{we introduce a differentiable approximation of the condition that the nearest neighbor rule predicts the class of a training instance correctly,} and subsequently derive a constrained optimization problem for minimizing the violation of the condition with regards to the numerical parameters of the prototypes.
+We further show that this problem \rewrite{reduces to a large-margin principle learning using a sparse representation of the relations between the neighboring instances.}